yidas/deployer-php-cli/README.md

 Options:
       --help            Display this help message
-  -p, --project         Project key by configuration for deployment
-      --config          Show the seleted project configuration
+      --version         Show the current version of the application -p, --project         Project key by configuration for deployment --config          Show the seleted project configuration
       --configuration
       --skip-git        Force to skip Git process
       --skip-composer   Force to skip Composer process
-      --git-commit      Git reset to given commit with --hard option -v, --verbose         Increase the verbosity of messages
+      --git-reset       Git reset to given commit with --hard option -v, --verbose         Increase the verbosity of messages
 ```